quebic-source/quebic/README.md

  * Run **mvn clean package**

 ##### Deployment Spec
- * Create .yml spec file by describing how you want to deploy your functions into quebic.
+ * Deployment .yml spec file by describing how you want to deploy your functions into quebic.
 This is code snippet for deployment spec
  ```yml
 function:
   name: hello-function # function name